MTstateIntroStats/IntroStatActivitiesHybrid/_book/12-A19-EDA-two-quantitative.md

 ```
 #>             Estimate Std.
 Error t value Pr(>|t|)
-#> (Intercept)    0.412      1.841   0.224    0.823
+#> (Intercept)    0.861      1.875   0.459    0.646
-#> SATMath_75     0.124      0.003  41.598    0.000
+#> SATMath_75     0.124      0.003  40.598    0.000
 ```

 6. Note that the slope of the line has not changed much between the original data set and the data set with the values removed.
-Would you consider either of these points to be influential?
+Would you consider this point to be influential?

 \vspace{0.6in}

-7. In the next plot, note that three extreme values have been added to the data set.
-Circle these points on the plot.
+7. In the next plot, note that one extreme values have been added to the data set.
+Circle this point on the plot.

 \begin{center}\includegraphics[width=0.6\linewidth]{12-A19-EDA-two-quantitative_files/figure-latex/unnamed-chunk-8-1} \end{center}
-8. The linear model and correlation output for the data set with the added points is provided below.
+8. The linear model and correlation output for the data set with the added point is provided below.
 Did the slope and/or value of correlation change?

+Linear model output for the data set with the added points:

 ```
 #>                  Estimate Std.
 Error t value Pr(>|t|)
-#> (Intercept)         5.575      2.163   2.577     0.01
+#> (Intercept)         2.408      2.031   1.186    0.236
-#> IPEDS.SATMath_75    0.116      0.004  32.919     0.00
+#> IPEDS.SATMath_75    0.121      0.003  36.650    0.000
 ```

+Correlation between the 75th percentile Math SAT score and retention rate for the data set with the added point:

 ```
-#> [1] 0.6970002
+#> [1] 0.7347292
 ```
 \vspace{0.5in}